Website Manager

 • League-issued jersey, pants, belt, socks, and hat

-• Protective Cup: Little League rules require all males to wear a protective cup.
-Use of pelvic protectors for females is optional.
+• Protective cup: Little League rules require all male catchers to wear a protective cup.
+Use of pelvic protectors for female catchers is optional.

 Pitcher's Attire

-No white sleeves or a white/light batting glove on the pitching arm or glove hand (it distracts batters).
+No white sleeves or white/light batting glove on the pitching arm or glove hand, as these can distract batters.

 Bat Requirements